 '''

-std::string OIIO::geterror()
+std::string OIIO::geterror (bool clear = true)

 '''

 Returns any error string describing what went wrong if ImageInput::create() or ImageOutput::create() failed (since in such cases, the ImageInput or ImageOutput itself does not exist to have its own geterror() function called).
-This function returns the last error for this particular thread; separate threads will not clobber each other's global error messages.
+This function returns the last error for this particular thread, and clear the pending error message unless clear is false; separate threads will not clobber each other's global error messages.